Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ✅ The Good: Highly flexible control options that cater to both casual touch users and hardcore players with external peripherals.
+- ✅ The Good: Exceptional versatility in control options, making it accessible for both casual touch users and hardcore controller enthusiasts.

 🛠️ Room for Improvement